Starting a centre-based ECE service

 Research shows that teacher training and qualifications have a positive impact on learning outcomes for children.

 As a condition of licensing, staff in the position of ‘person responsible’ as set out in the Education (Early Childhood Services) Regulations 2008(external link) are required to be appropriately qualified.
-More information on qualification for early childhood education teachers can be found on the TeachNZ website(external link).
+More information on qualification for early childhood education teachers can be found on the Education Workforce website.

 Under Part 31 of the Education Amendment Act 2015(external link), staff in the position of ‘person responsible’ must also be registered.
-The teacher registration regulations are administered by the Education Council(external link)
+The teacher registration regulations are administered by the Education Council.

 Teacher registration and certification ensures the quality of teachers.
 Newly graduated provisionally certificated teachers must be supervised and supported through an advice and guidance programme once they begin teaching in an ECE service.